 - Gender Affirming Care

 Allie has lived in WNC for most of her life.
 She earned her Bachelor of Exercise Science from Brevard College and her Doctor of Physical Therapy from Western Carolina University.
-As a health at every size (HEAS) provider, Allie is passionate about inclusive and empowering care with the core belief that all bodies are good bodies.
+As a health at every size (HAES) provider, Allie is passionate about inclusive and empowering care with the core belief that all bodies are good bodies.
 She prioritizes a holistic full body approach for treating pelvic health and orthopedic conditions for people of all genders.
 Allie is certified in the LSVT BIG protocol for individuals with Parkinson disease and is also a guest lecturer for Western Carolina University's Physical Therapy program in gender affirming, inclusive, & trauma informed care.

 She enjoys weightlifting, reading, crocheting, all things nails, hair, and makeup as well as spending time with her husband, Jamar, and dog, Fiona Apple.